 Write your thank you message directly on the platform they reviewed you on and make sure to use a personalised response – identifying something out of their review, something you remember of them or something you have looked up so that they know it’s not a copy/paste reply.

 Here’s a great example of a brand replying – they’ve actually read the positive review, seen what dishes their customer ate and then recommended some new dishes they should try next time.
-The customers reply “Wow!” at the fact they got such a detailed personalised reply and then a promise that they will be back to try the suggested dishes:
+The customer has then seen this detailed, personalised reply and replied themselves with “Wow!” and a promise that they will be back to try the suggested dishes:

 You can take thanking your positive reviewers to the next level if you can measure how many people read that review on your own website or the review website – simply update them later and let them know how many people they’ve helped which will show them how valuable it was them taking the time to write the review.

 Here is a great example of how TripAdvisor measure this and use it to thank its reviewers:

 They sent me an email thanking me for just writing a review and I got a reviewer badge – awesome!

 The next day they congratulated me and said people are already using my reviews (cool!) then asked me to give them another one and gave me an incentive to do so (100 points!).

 A week later they sent me an update on the reviews I had written – 1,180 people have already read and loved my review and used it to help plan their travel.
 Awesome – well worth me writing the review and due to these emails its far more likely I will take the time to write another one!